-We include the statutory Relationships and Sex Education (See Appendix B) and the statutory framework for the early years foundation stage for early adopters (See Appendix C) within our RSE programme.
+We include the statutory Relationships and Sex Education (See Appendix B) and the EYFS statutory framework (See Appendix C) within our RSE programme.

-To ensure progression, we use the Jigsaw programme of study (Appendix D) alongside the statutory framework for the early years foundation stage.
+To ensure progression, we use the Jigsaw programme of study (Appendix E) alongside the statutory framework for the early years foundation stage.